justValiant/Poligraph-App/README.md

 ## 🔧 Installation

-Just download and install the apk file
+Just download and install the apk file (Android 5+)